niranjankala/niranjankala.github.io/_posts/2024-04-12-building-resilient-microservices-implementing-resiliency-patterns-with-polly-framework.md

         });
     ```

-2. **Execute the Operation with Fallback**: Use the fallback policy to execute the primary operation, with fallback behavior defined.
+2. **Execute the Operation with Fallback**: Use the fallback policy to execute the primary operation, with fallback behaviour defined.

     ```csharp
     fallbackPolicy.Execute(() =>